DEFAULT (ie: no accumulated grads) trainer = Trainer(accumulate_grad_batches=1)

 Due to these constraints, this features does NOT work when passing dataloaders directly to .fit().

-# Use default in trainer construction trainer = Trainer() tuner = Tuner(trainer) # Invoke method new_batch_size = tuner.scale_batch_size(model, *extra_parameters_here) # Override old batch size model.hparams.batch_size = new_batch_size # Fit as normal trainer.fit(model)
+# Use default in trainer construction trainer = Trainer() tuner = Tuner(trainer) # Invoke method new_batch_size = tuner.scale_batch_size(model, *extra_parameters_here) # Override old batch size (this is done automatically) model.hparams.batch_size = new_batch_size # Fit as normal trainer.fit(model)

 - The algorithm in short works by:

 Dumping the current state of the model and trainer